 When does WEP impact your social security benefit?

-If you would like, the social security administration has a WEP benefit calculators on its website, so that you can calculate your after WEP social security benefit.
+If you would like, the social security administration has a WEP benefit calculator on its website, so that you can calculate your after WEP social security benefit.
 WEP Social Security Calculator